 To show in a New York gallery was the third leap in a four jump career.
 Roy made it the same year he left Cleveland to teach industrial design at the State Teacher’s College at Oswego.
 I spent last Friday night researching periodicals in Penfield Library (SUNY Oswego), looking specifically for a John Heller Gallery advertisement, and viola!
-Hard copy historical evidence of a pre-Pop nincompoop painter, like myself and every self who paints, unknown and unmade by the New York Gallery circuit.
+Hard copy historical evidence of a pre-Pop nincompoop painter, like myself and every self who paints, unknown and unmade by the New York City Gallery circuit.

 Did he share his recent success with new students and colleagues?